2024–25 Aston Villa F.C. season

-The 2024–25 season was the 150th season in the history of Aston Villa Football Club, and their sixth consecutive season in the Premier League.
+The 2024–25 season was Aston Villa's 30th season in the Premier League and the 150th season in the history of Aston Villa Football Club, and their sixth consecutive season in the Premier League.
 In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and for the very first time the Champions League; Villa's last participation at the top level of European club competition was in the European Cup of the 1982–83 season.
+The season saw them finish sixth, narrowly missing out on a Champions League place only by virtue of goal difference.